plasmatech8/binternet/src/routes/(app)/docs/+page.md

   /runes: 100002    # runes.html
   /about: 100003    # about.html
   /contact: 100004  # contact.html
+  /app/**: 100005   # single_page_app.html

   # JS/CSS
-  /script.js: 100005
+  /script.js: 100006
-  /styles.css: 100006
+  /styles.css: 100007

   # Image Assets
-  /runes/going_to_the_moon.gif: 100007
+  /runes/going_to_the_moon.gif: 100008
-  /runes/laser_eyes_effect.gif: 100008
+  /runes/laser_eyes_effect.gif: 100009
-  /favicon.gif: 100009
+  /favicon.gif: 100010
 ```

+Each path in under `routes` maps to an inscription number.

+The inscription data corresponding to the inscription number will be returned when the user
+navigates to the matching URL path.

 ## Router Specification

-A **router** inscription is the configuration which defines the routes for your website.
+A **Router Inscription** is the configuration which defines the routes for your website.

 The inscription number for the router can be thought as similar to a (permanent) static IP address
 and can be used as the entry point for your site.